 Vendakkai Mor Kuzhambu Recipe | Buttermilk Kuzhambu | How To Make

-This recipe is a nice combination for plain rice, idiyappam, and variety rice.
-Extra butter milk can be used like this and turned to a tasty side dish/kulambu.
+Vendakkai Mor Kuzhambu recipe is a nice combination of plain rice, idiyappam, and a variety of rice.
+Extra buttermilk can be used like this and turned into a tasty side dish/kulambu.
 Vegetables like ash guard, chow-chow, seppankizhangu (yam, colacasea) can be used.
-Here I have used ladies finger.
+Here I have used ladies fingers.

-Pour butter milk in a vessel suitable to be kept on stove.
+Pour buttermilk in a vessel suitable to be kept on the stove.
 Adjust the sourness by adding milk.

-Grind together the ingredients given under the heading “grind” to smooth paste and mix it to the buttermilk.
+Grind together the ingredients given under the heading “grind” to smooth paste and mix it with the buttermilk.

 Add salt to taste.